pchp250g8-home-java-tutorials/java-console-isnumberdividesby3/README.md

-SumOfDigits.
+IsNumberDividesBy3.
 Java tutorials.
 Console Application.
 Simple Input/Output.
 Algorithms.
 A console application project written in the Java programming language and implemented in the Apache NetBeans integrated environment.
 The Java platform provides simple input/output.
 Determining the sum of digits in a number entered from the keyboard.
 The program does the following: